sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 One of the most interesting findings from these benchmarks is that while `protojsonx` speeds up static message parsing by **3.5x to 7x**, it only achieves a modest **1.2x to 1.4x improvement** on schema-less `google.protobuf.Value` payloads, even with the monotonic bump allocator enabled.

-To understand why this is the case, we have to look at the structural difference in how Go represents these two types of data:
+To understand why this is the case, let's look at the structural difference in how Go represents these two types of data:

 ### 1. The Pointer Tree Problem